How to make scrambled eggs on toast, a high in protein, healthy and delicious breakfast.

 - Reduce the heat to medium low.

-- Give the eggs to the pan.
+- Pour the eggs into the pan.
 Heat the eggs very slowly, if the temperature is too high the protein will toughen, the eggs will lose their creaminess and become dry.
 Leave them untouched for about 15-20 seconds or until very slightly set on the bottom.

 - Use a spatula to move the eggs across the pan, so that they will cook evenly into large folds of egg.